 The Bush to Beach Trail brochure contains interesting information about each section of the walk.

 For more information on the Bush to Beach Trail visit Whadjuk Walking Trails website.

-The Town, in conjunction with the Lions Club of Floreat, have recently completed an upgrade of the Cambridge Heritage Trail in March 2014.
+The Town, in conjunction with the Lions Club of Floreat, completed an upgrade of the Cambridge Heritage Trail in March 2014.

 First opened on 26 January 2001 to celebrate the Federation of Australia, the Trail identifies key locations of historical significance in West Leederville, Wembley, Floreat and City Beach.